 - Vintage Blue Moon – Etsy store specializing in vintage clothing and accessories for men and women.
 They have a large booth at Camp Hollywood.
 SwingDance.LA Pick!

 - Vintage Martini – Online only, but has a good selection.
 Based in Texas.

 - Wear it Again Sam – Has a good selection of items (and a great name).
-Based in San Diego, but online only.
-No physical store.
-It’s worth checking out their site.
-Here is their Etsy store.
+Based in San Diego, but online Etsy store only.

 - Swungover – Has a great guide to men’s vintage haircuts.

 - Women’s Swing Dance Shoe Hunt – The Lindy Loft started a Facebook group solely (no pun intended) dedicated to women’s Swing dance shoes.